What Is FDA Breakthrough Designation?

 1. A Designation Request for Breakthrough Device (Q-sub) to the US FDA, and if granted

-MCRA’s experience includes multiple therapeutic areas, including:
+MCRA’s experience with breakthrough devices includes multiple therapeutic areas, including:

 • Orthopedics & Orthopedic Devices